rutgers/tech-workshops/bootstrap/basics.md

 ##  CSS - Quick Summary:

-## Module 3 - A Basic Template
+## Module 3 - A Basic Template and Testing Your Files

 First, download the template named carousel.html that can be found in this folder.
 Then, try opening the file with your browser of choice.
+Whenever you make a change, be sure to save your html file and refresh in your browser!
 This template features a carousel that automatically switches between multiple photos in addition to a responsive navbar.
 Try playing around with changing the `src` attribute of the various `img` tags to see how it changes the site.

 ## Module 4 - The Grid System